neuronsimulator/nrn/neuron.exe/general/functions.rst

         ``execerror("message1", "message2")``

     Description:
-        Raise an error and print the messages.
+        Raise an error and print the messages along with an interpreter stack trace.
+If there are no arguments, then nothing is printed.

 interpreter management